Making Your Event Easier

 - If City property, contact the Office of Special Events (OSE) at the City of Grand Rapids.
 The OSE will help identify venue options and available dates.
 The OSE also assists with event permitting, equipment rental, street closure requests, and other city-related issues.

 - Once you have secured a date, a venue, and any necessary permits, your event may be eligible for financial support.
-Read and complete Downtown Grand Rapids Inc's Event Sponsorship Application in the section below to determine if your event qualifies.
+Read and complete Downtown Grand Rapids Inc's Seasonal Event & Programming Grant to determine if your event qualifies.

 Event Management Program